anquanscan/sec-tools/README.md

 [HTTPFuzz](https://github.com/maxpl0it/HTTPFuzz): A fast generative fuzzer for HTTP
 [CMSScan](https://github.com/ajinabraham/CMSScan): CMS Scanner: Scan Wordpress, Drupal, Joomla, vBulletin websites for Security issues
 [ESP-8266-Captive-Portal-GET-Authentication-Phisher](https://github.com/reedhaffner/ESP-8266-Captive-Portal-GET-Authentication-Phisher): Uses the ESP 8266 to create a free Wi-Fi AP, which requires the user to "sign in," when the user logs in, all GET requests are sent to the Serial Monitor.
 [sudo_pair](https://github.com/square/sudo_pair): Plugin for sudo that requires another human to approve and monitor privileged sudo sessions
+[MSF-Venom-Cheatsheet](https://github.com/frizb/MSF-Venom-Cheatsheet): Single Page Cheatsheet for common MSF Venom One Liners